novant-io/novant-skyspark/readme.md

 [rel]: https://github.com/novant-io/novant-skyspark/releases

 The simplest way to install the `novantExt` is using the Install Manager tool in SkySpark.
-You may also manually download the pod from [Releases](rel) and copy into the `lib/fan/` folder.
+You may also manually download the pod from [Releases][rel] and copy into the `lib/fan/` folder.
 A restart is required for the extension to take effect.